2014 Northern Mariana Islands general election: Results

+Governor

 Delegate to the US House of Representatives

 Incumbent Delegate Gregorio Sablan was re-elected.
 He caucuses with the Democratic Party, but ran as an Independent.
 Sablan was challenged by democrat Andrew Salas, a former territorial representative and Commerce Secretary.
+While not quite as massive as his 2012 victory, Sablan managed to win yet another landslide with nearly two-thirds of the vote over his Democratic competitor.